 By 1953, the mine site was abandoned again.
 Bliss was gone.
 Reportedly, he was killed while working on one of his cars when it fell off the jack-stand and crushed him.
 His cars and their mystery remain.

-Thanks to Daniel N. for car IDs.
+Thanks to my friend Mohave and Daniel N. for car IDs.